-where $\bm{q}_{(c_t, a_t)} \in \mathbb{R}^{\bm{D}}$ and $\bm{f}_{(c_t, a_t)} \in \mathbb{R}^{\bm{D}}$ are KC-answer embedding and variation vectors.
-Through such embedding, exercises labeled as the same KCs are determined to be closely related while keeping important individual characteristics.
-Then, the input of the exercise encoder is the exercise embeddings $ \{\bm{e}_1, . . . , \bm{e}_t \} $ and the output is a sequence of context-aware exercise embeddings $\{\widetilde{\bm{e}}_1, . . ., \widetilde{\bm{e}}_t\}$.
+Additionally, \citet{CAKT} observe that SAKT does not surpass DKT and DKVMN in their experiments.
+Unlike SAINT and SAINT+, they present a context-aware attentive knowledge tracing (AKT) model.
+This model integrates the self-attention mechanism with psychometric models, creating a more effective system.
+AKT is composed of four modules: Rasch model-based embeddings, exercise encoder, knowledge encoder, and knowledge retriever.
+Specifically, the embedding module employs the classic Rasch model in psychometrics \citep{1980Applications} to construct embeddings for exercises and KCs: where $\bm{c}_{c_t} \in \mathbb{R}^{\bm{D}}$ is the embedding of the KC of this exercise, $\bm{d}_{c_t} \in \mathbb{R}^{\bm{D}}$ is a vector that summarizes the variation in exercises with the related KC, and $\mu_{e_t} \in \mathbb{R}^{\bm{D}}$ is a scalar difficulty parameter that controls the extent to which this exercise deviates from the related KC.
+The exercise-answer tuple $(e_t, a_t)$ is similarly extended using the scalar difficulty parameter for each pair: where $\bm{q}_{(c_t, a_t)} \in \mathbb{R}^{\bm{D}}$ is the KC-answer embedding, $\bm{f}_{(c_t, a_t)} \in \mathbb{R}^{\bm{D}}$ is the variation vector.
+Through the above embedding, exercises labeled as the same KCs are determined to be closely related while retaining important individual characteristics.
+Then, in the exercise encoder, the input is the exercise embeddings $ \{\bm{e}_1, . . . , \bm{e}_t \} $ and the output is a sequence of context-aware exercise embeddings $\{\widetilde{\bm{e}}_1, . . ., \widetilde{\bm{e}}_t\}$.
 AKT designs a monotonic attention mechanism to accomplish the above process, where the context-aware embedding of each exercise depends on both itself and the previous exercises, i.e., $\widetilde{\bm{e}}_t = f_{enc_1}(\bm{e}_1, . . . , \bm{e}_t)$.
-Similarly, the knowledge encoder takes exercise-answer embeddings $ \{\bm{y}_1, . . . , \bm{y}_t \} $ as input and outputs a sequence of context-aware embeddings of the knowledge acquisitions $\{\widetilde{\bm{y}}_1, . . ., \widetilde{\bm{y}}_t\}$ using the same monotonic attention mechanism, which are also determined by students' answers to both the current exercise and prior exercises, i.e., $\widetilde{\bm{y}}_t = f_{enc_1}(\bm{y}_1, . . . , \bm{y}_t)$.
+Similarly, the knowledge encoder takes exercise-answer embeddings $ \{\bm{y}_1, . . . , \bm{y}_t \} $ as input and outputs a sequence of context-aware embeddings of the knowledge acquisitions $\{\widetilde{\bm{y}}_1, . . ., \widetilde{\bm{y}}_t\}$ using the same monotonic attention mechanism; these are also determined by students' answers to both the current exercise and prior exercises, i.e., $\widetilde{\bm{y}}_t = f_{enc_1}(\bm{y}_1, . . . , \bm{y}_t)$.
 Finally, the knowledge retriever takes the context-aware exercise embedding $\widetilde{\bm{e}}_{1:t}$ and exercise-answer pair embeddings $\widetilde{\bm{y}}_{1:t}$ as input and outputs a retrieved knowledge state $\bm{h}_t$ for the current exercise.
-Since the student’s current knowledge state depends on the related answering exercise, it is also context-aware in AKT.
-The novel monotonic attention mechanism proposed in AKT is based on the assumptions that the learning process is temporal and students' knowledge will decay over time.
-Therefore, the scaled inner-product attention mechanism utilized in the original transformer is not suitable for the KT task.
-AKT uses exponential decay and a context-aware relative distance measure to computes the attention weights.
-Finally, AKT achieves outstanding performance on predicting students' future answers, as well as demonstrating interpretability due to the combination of cognitive and psychometric models.
+Since the student’s current knowledge state depends on answering the related exercise, it is also context-aware in AKT.
+The novel monotonic attention mechanism proposed in AKT is based on the assumption that the learning process is temporal and students' knowledge will decay over time.
+Therefore, the scaled inner-product attention mechanism utilized in the original Transformer is not suitable for the KT task.
+AKT uses exponential decay and a context-aware relative distance measure to compute the attention weights.
+Finally, AKT achieves outstanding performance in predicting students' future answers, as well as demonstrating interpretability due to the combination of the psychometric model.